 As these fighters proved their bloody efficacy, Mr Bashir formalised them into a paramilitary force called the Border Intelligence Units.

-One brigade, active in southern Darfur, included a particularly dynamic young fighter, Mohamed Dagolo, known as "Hemeti" because of his baby-faced looks - Hemeti being a mother's endearing term for "Little Mohamed".
+One brigade, active in southern Darfur, included a particularly dynamic young fighter, Mohamed Dagalo, known as "Hemedti" because of his baby-faced looks - Hemedti being a mother's endearing term for "Little Mohamed".

 A school dropout turned small-time trader, he was a member of the Mahariya clan of the Rizeigat.
 Some say that his grandfather was a junior chief when they resided in Chad.

-A crucial interlude in Hemeti's career occurred in 2007, when his troops became discontented over the government's failure to pay them.
+A crucial interlude in Hemedti's career occurred in 2007, when his troops became discontented over the government's failure to pay them.

 They felt they had been exploited - sent to the frontline, blamed for atrocities, and then abandoned.